Don't Wait Until it's Too Late: Spotting Dangerous Trees

-Tree removal is a complex and potentially hazardous task.
-If a tree is dying, diseased, or in danger of falling, it might need to be removed to prevent damage to the property and to guarantee safety.
-How do you know when a tree must be cut down?
-We’ll walk you through the signs to be looking for and help you decide the right time to call in experts.
+Tree removal is a difficult and potentially dangerous task.
+If a tree is dying or ill-healthed, or is at risk of falling, it may need to be removed to prevent damage to the property and to make sure that the tree is safe.
+But how do you tell whether a tree should be cut down?
+We’ll take you through the warning signs to look out to and assist you decide when it’s time to call in the experts.

 Dead or Dying Trees

-One of the evident signs that a plant must be taken down is if it is dying or dead.
-Dead trees are without leaves and could appear lifeless.
-If a tree is without leaves or any signs of growth, it is likely dead.
-The bark of a dead tree may be dry, cracked, or peeling.
+One of the most evident signs that a plant needs to be removed is when it is dying or dead.
+Dead trees lack leaves and may have a lifeless appearance.
+If a tree is without leaves or evidence of growth, it’s likely dead.
+The bark of a dead tree might be dry, cracked, or peeling.

-The trees that are sick may pose a threat to other plants and trees in the surrounding area.
-Common signs of disease for trees include yellowing leaves, wilted branches, and mushrooms growing at the base and the top.
-If you suspect your tree is suffering from disease It is essential to get it checked by a certified arborist.
+The trees that are sick can pose a threat to other trees and plants within the vicinity.
+Common signs of disease on trees are the appearance of yellowing leaves, wilted branches, and mushrooms growing at the root of the tree.
+If you suspect that your tree is suffering from disease It is essential to have it examined by an arborist who is a professional.

 Leaning Trees

-TreesLeaning trees towards one side could indicate of a failing root structure and the tree may be at risk of falling.
-To identify if a leaning tree is at risk, look for cracks or breaks within the trunk, and then look at the soil at the base of the tree.
-If you see any of these signs it is recommended to get the tree examined by an arborist.
+TreesLeaning trees to one side can be a sign of a failing root structure, and the tree may be in danger of falling.
+To find out if a tree that is leaning is a danger, look for cracks or breaks within the trunk and examine the soil around the base of the tree.
+If you spot any of these signs, it’s best to have the tree evaluated by an arborist.

 Overhanging Branches